Integrating Art and Life

 In civilizations going back to antiquity—in Aristotle’s ideal state in The Politics, for example—people who perform physical labor are excluded from full citizenship.
 Farmers, mechanics, and shopkeepers are considered lesser beings.
 Incapable of the broad thinking necessary for making decisions for others.

 In a way, this makes sense.
-The carpenter’s ability to connect two joints or sand the edges of an object might appear little to deal with making decisions for fellow citizens.
-The farmer’s understanding of planting cycles, seeds and ground conditions, and harvesting techniques appears to offer few skills for inspiring other people.
+The carpenter’s ability to connect two joints or sand the edges of an object has little to do with making decisions for fellow citizens.
+The farmer’s understanding of planting cycles, seeds and ground conditions, and harvesting techniques offers few skills for inspiring other people.

 These crafts require immersion with objects that are tangible and specific.
 The same goes for arts like dance, sculpture, and music.
 The artist needs to focus entirely on something specific and unique.
 There can be only one Gene Kelly version of “Singing in the Rain,” only one Michaelangelo masterpiece David, and only one Rachmaninoff Concerto No. 2.
 The arts (and some crafts) are sui generis—constituting a unique class in itself.

-As such, the artist and craftsman must work to concentrate totally on the objects and movements of her craft:
+As such, the artist and craftsman must work to concentrate totally on the objects and movements of her craft.
+Gloria Liu says:

 As a dancer in training, you learn to dissociate your self from your body, to relinquish your agency to the structure and aesthetic of the form – whether that’s classical ballet, modern dance or something else.